 The degree includes 12 courses, with at least three taken on campus.

 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-You are required to take at least three courses on campus.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+You complete at least three courses on campus.